Actively learning to play an instrument can help a child’s academic achievement

 To find these results, Kraus’s team went straight to the source, hooking up strategically placed electrode wires on the students’ heads to capture the brain’s responses.

 Kraus’s team at Northwestern has teamed up with The Harmony Project, a community music program serving low-income children in Los Angeles, after Harmony’s founder approached Kraus to provide scientific evidence behind the program’s success with students.

-According to The Harmony Project’s website, since 2008, 93 percent of Harmony Project seniors have gone on to college, despite a dropout rate of 50 percent or more in their neighborhoods.
+According to The Harmony Project’s website, since 2008, 93 percent of Harmony Project seniors have gone on to college, despite a dropout rate of 50 percent or more in their neighbourhoods.
 It’s a pretty impressive achievement and the Northwestern team designed a study to explore those striking numbers.
 That research, published in September in the Journal of Neuroscience, showed direct evidence that music training has a biological effect on children’s developing nervous systems.

 As a follow up, the team decided to test whether the level of engagement in that music training actually matters.
 Turns out, it really does.
 Researchers found that after two years, children who not only regularly attended music classes, but also actively participated in the class, showed larger improvements in how the brain processes speech and reading scores than their less-involved peers.

 “It turns out that playing a musical instrument is important,” Kraus said, differentiating her group’s findings from the now- debunked myth that just listening to certain types of music improves intelligence, the so-called “Mozart effect.”
 “We don’t see these kinds of biological changes in people who are just listening to music, who are not playing an instrument,” said Kraus.
 “I like to give the analogy that you’re not going to become physically fit just by watching sports.”
 It’s important to engage with the sound in order to reap the benefits and see changes in the central nervous system.